 - If your business mainly involves configuration operations or file extraction, we recommend using the default bucket endpoint domain name.

-- If your business needs to access buckets over a private network or through a Direct Connect line within the same region, we recommend using the default bucket endpoint domain name.
+- If your business needs to access buckets over the private network or via a Direct Connect line in the same region, we recommend that you use the default bucket endpoint domain name.

 We have outlined below some important factors to note when using a global acceleration endpoint domain name: